murtaza-u/authentication.py/README.md

 * Allow user to change email, password and profile picture
 * Passwords are stored encrypted in the database(sqlite3)

-#### This webapp was built after watching [Corey Scafer's flask series on youtube](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).
+#### This webApp was built after watching [Corey Scafer's flask series on youtube](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).
 A huge thanks to him for putting out quality tutorials on youtube❤️.